bingozhyr/f-BGM/README.md

 ```
 f-bgm.py -s SEQUENCE [-a ANNOTATION] -p PATH --pred_score_top_ratio PRED_SCORE_TOP_RATIO
 ```
-Three parameters '-s', '-p' and '--pred_score_top_ratio' are necessarily required.
+Three parameters '-s', '-p' and '--pred_score_top_ratio' are required to be specified.
 The parameter '-s' indicates the genome sequence file to be analyzed, the supported formats include (1) genbank (\*.gbk, \*.gb and \*gbff) and (2) fasta (\*.fa, \*.fasta and \*.fa).
 If a genbank file is provided, then it will undergo strict validity check, please confirm its consistency with xxx in feature types and data fields.
 If the file is of fasta format (recommended), then a genomic annotation file in gff3 format (\*.gff and \*.gff3) can be optionally provided through the parameter '-a'.
 On this occasion validity check will be also performed, please confirm its format consisitency with xxx.
 If the fasta file is provided in absence of specified '-a', then the toolkit will automatically invoke the AUGUSTUS tool for *de novo* generation of genome annotations.

 '-p' is the working path for the genome mining task, all the intermediate and final results will be generated in it.